 There are two fun features the website offers, which I loved.
 One is the countdown to your cruise.
 (The pic above shows the countdown screen on the morning of our cruise.)
-You are already pretty excited but this little feature is a special touch that enhances that excitement.
+You are already pretty excited, but this little feature is a special touch that enhances that excitement.

 The second was the phone call.
 Before your cruise, you can select either Mickey and Minnie, Donald Duck or Goofy to give your kids a call.
 (Or you, whatever floats your boat.)
-They will go on to say how excited they are to see you and list some things to look forward to.
+They will say how excited they are to see you and list some things to look forward to.

 Even if you don’t have kids, this was fun.

 See, this is how excited Disney makes you. 🙂

 First, you step onto the boat to the sound of your family name being announced and instant applause from nearly a dozen cast members (they call all their employees this) lined up to welcome you on board.

 I knew they would do this as I had read about it plus I watched them doing it for other families ahead of us, but when it was our turn, I couldn’t stop grinning.
 I felt like royalty.